 Ideally, you want a couple of great pieces that you’re proud to look at every day, not for your television stand to double as a memory book for every bar you visited last year.
-Focus on some great statement pieces and a couple of photos that really stand out, then get rid of the rest.
+Focus on some great statement pieces and a couple of photos that stand out, then get rid of the rest.

 Throw in an accent wall

 It can be a huge pain to paint your apartment.
 Especially if you’re renting, most landlords are going to insist that you paint it back to white before you move.
 But removable wallpaper is a great way to add some personality to your space with minimal effort.
-If you constantly see artfully arranged photos on walls throughout the Internet but you don’t think you have the artistic vision to create that yourself, wallpaper on the wall behind your couch can be a great way to make a statement.
+If you continuously see artfully arranged photos on walls throughout the Internet, but you don’t think you have the artistic vision to create that yourself, wallpaper on the wall behind your couch can be a great way to make a statement.

 Pick up one large plant for the corner of your living room and possibly one or two small ones for your living room.
-Bonus points if you can pick up something like mint or basil which will look great and also help you elevate your cooking.
+Bonus points if you can pick up something like mint or basil, which will look great and also help you elevate your cooking.